Particl-Community/academy/in-depth/indepth_mp_explained.rst

 The :term:`Particl Network` is a combination of the :term:`Particl Blockchain` and the :term:`SecureMessaging (SMSG)`.

-The blockchain executes and verifies all financial transactions using its native and untraceable currency; :ref:`PART <Currency (PART) Explained>`.
-All transactions on the :term:`Particl Marketplace` are private and confidential by default.
+The blockchain executes and verifies all financial transactions using its native and untraceable currency, :ref:`PART <Currency (PART) Explained>`.
+Therefore, all transactions on the :term:`Particl Marketplace` are private and confidential by default.

 On the other end, the :term:`SecureMessaging (SMSG)` protocol processes all the non-financial data related to the :term:`decentralized <Decentralization>` marketplace and securely broadcasts it to the rest of the network using military-grade encryption.